aeye-lab/pymovements/.github/ISSUE_TEMPLATE/ISSUE.md

 assignees:
 ---

+## Current Behavior
+Insert a clear and concise description of what the issue or bug is.

 ## Expected Behavior

-- Insert a clear and concise description of what the issue or bug is.

-## Current Behavior

-What is the current behavior?
+What behavior is actually expected?

 ## Minimum acceptance criteria
 Specify what is necessary for the issue to be closed.